 Cool but not revolutionary

 For game developers, the OS will support controllers with touch pads and stereo AR headsets.

 With a new version of CoreML, developers will be able to update their machine learning models on-device.

 This is great because CoreML models will be able to improve themselves the more you use them.
 It's also great, because it means, that the app you are using won't have to send any raw data back to the developer, just to improve a model.

 Apple is also adding a new API for developers to do sound analysis with machine learning.

-I'm all over this.
+I love this.
 Expanding ML frameworks beyond image recognition is really important, and with integration into CreateML this could be huge.

 With a new API, apps will be able to capture photos from external devices such as cameras and SD cards, without having to go through the Photos app.

 Basically addressing one of Nilay Patel's problems with the iPad Pro

 On the Mac, apps will be able to offer file provider extensions, improving the way certain apps such as Dropbox can integrate with Finder.